How does this medication work? What will it do for me?

 Heart problems: Nintedanib may affect your heart function and cause heart problems such as heart attack, decreased oxygen supply to the heart, heart failure, and a slow heart rate.
 Get immediate medical attention if you experience shortness of breath, sudden chest pain, or an extremely slow heart rate.
 If you have a history of heart problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver problems: Nintedanib has not been studied in people who have moderate to severe liver problems and may itself cause liver problems.
-If you have decreased liver function discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver problems: Decreased liver function or liver disease may cause this medication to build up in the body, causing side effects.
+Nintedanib has not been studied for people who have moderate-to-severe liver problems and may itself cause liver problems.
+If you have decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.